Inflectra/spira-documentation/docs/Spira-User-Manual/Commits.md

 # Commits
-Go [here](../Source-Code/#getting-started-with-source-code) to read about how to connec your source code to your SpiraPlan product.
+Go [here](../Source-Code/#getting-started-with-source-code) to read about how to connect your source code to your SpiraPlan product.

 ## Linking To Artifacts In Commit Messages
 When developers are working on source code, it is often to fix a bug, create a feature described in a user story, or deal with a task.
 SpiraPlan let you trace what commits (and therefore file changes) contributed to a bug fix.
 To do this SpiraPlan reads commit messages for special tokens that it turns into links between the commit and those artifacts.
 If SpiraPlan finds any links in the commit message it automatically creates the association between the commit and the artifact(s).
 You can view these associations from the [commit details](#commit-details) page, or from the associations tab of any artifact.